310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Kanata pastcg %}
 wish—

-… yes. hehe, you finally told me your Wish.
+…yes. fufu, you finally told me your Wish.

 i’ve been waiting for so long, chiaki…♪
 {% endbubble %}